jeffrpowell/hellogo/README.md

 * Server-side templating using Go's `html/template` package
 * API middleware pattern
 * A Dev container to get to coding quick, even if you haven't installed Go before (or NPM, or Postgres, or...)
+* A GitHub Action workflow to release and publish your code.
+    * `docker pull ghcr.io/jeffrpowell/hellogo:v1.0`

 ## Quick start
 1. Install Docker, VS Code, and the Dev Containers extension in VS Code